UMM-CSci-3601-S20/it-3-caymanislandsolympicathletes2016/README.md

 a couple of known issues with this project; if you use this code base, you should fix these for the next iteration.

-1. 🐚 The website isn't very legible-looking if your browser is in dark mode.
-To fix this, you may want to change the color of the text on the sticky-notes so that it is always black, whether or not the user is in dark mode.
+1. 🐚 The website isn't very legible if your browser is in dark mode.
+To fix this, you may want to change the color of the text on the sticky-notes so that it's always black.
 This change should probably go in the `client/src/app/notes.scss` file.
-(You also probably want to change the background color so that it isn't always `whitesmoke`; in dark mode, the background color should probably be a dark grey.
-This change should probably go in `client/src/app/app.component.scss`.)
+(You also probably want to change `client/src/app/app.component.scss` so that the background color isn't always `whitesmoke`; in dark mode, the background color should probably be dark grey.)
 2. 🐚 When the user clicks the `GENERATE PDF` button, a PDF file is saved to their downloads folder.
-At the moment, this file does not have the `.pdf` extension at the end.
+At the moment, this file doesn't have the `.pdf` extension at the end.
 To fix this, you'll need to change the `savePDF()` method in the `client/src/app/home/home.component.ts` file.
-3. 🐚 in `server/src/main/java/umm3601/notes/NoteController.java`, the
+3. 🐚 In `server/src/main/java/umm3601/notes/NoteController.java`, the
-   methods `editNote()` and `deleteNote()` will throw an exception if the path parameter `:id` isn't formatted like a Mongo ID (for example, if it isn't a hex string or if it's got the wrong number of digits).
+   methods `editNote()` and `deleteNote()` will throw an exception if the path parameter `:id` isn't formatted like a Mongo ID (for example, if it isn't a hex string, or if it's got the wrong number of digits).
 This will cause a `500 Internal Server Error`.

 ## API